-Additionally, OFAC administers and enforces a comprehensive trade embargo against Iran as set forth in the Iranian Transactions and Sanctions Regulations (ITSR), 31 C.F.R.
-Part 560; Executive orders, issued under the authority of the International Emergency Economic Powers Act, 50 U.S.C. §§ 1701-06; and other statutes.
-The ITSR generally prohibits most direct or indirect commercial, financial, or trade transactions with Iran by U.S. persons or within the United States, unless authorized by OFAC or exempted by statute.28
+Additionally, OFAC administers and enforces comprehensive trade sanctions against Iran as set forth in the Iranian Transactions and Sanctions Regulations (ITSR), 31 C.F.R.
+Part 560; Executive Orders, issued under the authority of the International Emergency Economic Powers Act, 50 U.S.C. §§ 1701-06; and other authorities.
+The ITSR generally prohibits most direct or indirect transactions with Iran by U.S. persons or within the United States, unless authorized by OFAC or exempted by statute.

-To combat Iran's malign activities, including its efforts to deceive the international business community, OFAC has issued 24 rounds of sanctions since February 2017, targeting 927 Iran-related persons, aircraft, and vessels in connection with a range of activities, including Iran's support for terrorism, ballistic missile program, WMD proliferation, cyberattacks, transnational criminal activity, censorship, and human rights abuses.
-Most recently, on February 13, 2019, OFAC designated Iran's New Horizon Organization for providing support to the Islamic Revolutionary Guard Corps-Qods Force (IRGC-QF) along with four Iranian individuals affiliated with New Horizon Organization.
-That same day, OFAC sanctioned Iran-based Net Peygard Samavat Company and six associated individuals who were involved in a malicious cyber campaign to gain access to and implant malware on the computer systems of current and former U.S. counterintelligence agents.
-OFAC sanctioned Iran-based Surrent and former U.S. counterintelligence agents.
+To combat Iran's malign activities, including its efforts to deceive the international business community, since February 2017 OFAC has issued 29 rounds of designations targeting over 1,000 persons, aircraft, and vessels in connection with a range of activities, including Iran's support for terrorism, its ballistic missile program, WMD proliferation, cyberattacks, transnational criminal activity, censorship, and human rights abuses.